xufengduan/MacBehaviour/README.md

 ```
 ## Demo Code - Hugging Face

-We have provided two demo codes (simplified versions) for you to try.
-This one is for Hugging Face models, while the next [Demo Code - OpenAI](#demo-code---openai) is for OpenAI models.
+We have provided two demonstration scripts for you to try: one for models hosted on Hugging Face and another for models from OpenAI.

-Since **Hugging Face offers free inference services** for certain models, you can begin experimenting with this package using Hugging Face instead of OpenAI.
+**Since Hugging Face offers free inference services for certain models, we recommend starting your experimentation with Hugging Face before using OpenAI.**

-If you want to learn more about this package, please refer to the [tutorial](#tutorial).
+If you want to learn more about this package, please refer to the detailed [tutorial](#tutorial).

 1. Install and load the package.
 You can skip it if you have already done it.
 ```R